JDBC driver #

 Connection information #

-Adding the JDBC driver to your application varies for each application.
+The way to add the JDBC driver to your client application varies for each application.

 Some applications, such as DBeaver, automatically download and configure the driver, or include it by default and no action is necessary.

 Many applications, however, require you to download the driver and place it in a directory that varies for each application.
-Refer to the documentation of your client application for the necessary details.
+Refer to your client application’s documentation for the necessary details.

 The JDBC driver needs to be compatible with the version of the cluster you are connecting to.